NathanDuran/Switchboard-Corpus/README.md

 - labels = Full labels - Gluon NLP [Vocabulary.](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
 - num_labels = Number of labels used from the Switchboard data.

-Each data set also has;
+Each data set also has:
 - <*setname*>_num_dialogues = Number of dialogues in the set.
 - <*setname*>_max_dialogues_len = Length of the longest dialogue in the set.